khubaibshah786/Weather_Dashboard/README.md

 - git clone https://github.com/khubaibshah786/Weather_Dashboard

 ### 5. Deploy to GitHub Pages:
-After completing my Weather Dashboard project, I deployed it to GitHub Pages for public access.
+After completing my Currency Compass project, we deployed it to GitHub Pages for public access.

 ### Technologies Used
 - HTML